M1 Finance Review 2026: Is It Still Worth It for Long-Term Investors?

 What's the minimum to start investing with M1 Finance?

 $100 to open a taxable account, $500 for retirement accounts.
-That's a reasonable entry bar — low enough for most new investors, but high enough that M1 isn't targeting the "invest your spare change" crowd.
-Which, for what it's worth, I think is the right call.
+That's a reasonable bar — low enough for most new investors, but high enough that M1 isn't targeting the "invest your spare change" crowd.
+Which, honestly, is the right call.

 How does M1 Finance make money if it doesn't charge management fees?

 Good question, and one worth asking about any "free" financial platform.
 M1 makes money through several channels: M1 Premium subscriptions, interest on M1 Borrow margin loans, payment for order flow (PFOF) — which is controversial but extremely common across the industry — and interest on uninvested cash balances.
-The PFOF piece is worth being aware of if execution quality is something you care deeply about, though for long-term buy-and-hold investors it's rarely a meaningful issue in practice.
+The PFOF piece is worth knowing about if execution quality matters deeply to you, though for long-term buy-and-hold investors it's rarely a meaningful issue in practice.